csneuro/csneuro.github.io/nsemant.md

 There’s a problem: neural data are readily observable, but how do we decide on semantic categories?
 Several approaches were used.

-The first study we considered, [Mitchell *et al.* (2008)][mitchell2008], used a technique from computational linguistics to approximate a word’s semantic features from collocations in a large corpus.
+The first study we considered, [Mitchell et al. (2008)][mitchell2008], used a technique from computational linguistics to approximate a word’s semantic features from collocations in a large corpus.
 Thus the assumption is that

 > the semantic features that distinguish the meanings of arbitrary concrete nouns are reflected in the statistics of their use within a very large text corpus.

-Testing trained classifiers against expected semantic values from analysis of a corpus, Mitchell *et al.* found, on the basis of success in moving from a word’s corporeal semantic features to predicted neural activity, that concrete nouns are associated with significant activity in both sensory-motor regions and non-sensory-motor regions.
+Testing trained classifiers against expected semantic values from analysis of a corpus, Mitchell et al. found, on the basis of success in moving from a word’s corporeal semantic features to predicted neural activity, that concrete nouns are associated with significant activity in both sensory-motor regions and non-sensory-motor regions.

-A direct continuation of this study is [Just *et al.* (2010)][just2010].
+A direct continuation of this study is [Just et al. (2010)][just2010].
 Instead of taking semantic categories for granted, factor analysis was used to isolate what came out to be just *three* brain groups from a selection of 60 concrete nouns that seemed to correspond to semantic properties having to do with eating, manipulability, and shelter.
 Further, using just brain activity in these three regions, semantic dimensions of an unknown word were able to be inferred with good accuracy.
 The inverse, moving from semantic dimensions of a word not in the training set to predict brain activity, was also done with good accuracy.
 That concrete nouns appear to *essentially* be parameterizations of only three factors is a very significant finding.

 Further, the activation patterns for words encoded in these three parameters was found to correlate strongly with analogous values obtained from the latent semantic analysis technique employed on a large English corpus, giving us confidence that the parameters have significance.

-A third study in this series, Sudre *et al.* (2012), engaged in a similar investigation, but this time with an MEG.
+A third study in this series, [Sudre et al. (2012)][sudre2012], engaged in a similar investigation, but this time with an MEG.
 MEG’s measure neural activity by detecting fluctuations in the magnetic field around the subject’s head caused by neural spikes.
 This means that they measure neural activity much more “directly” than fMRI’s, which gauge neural activity by observing blood oxygenation levels, which have a latency of 1000-2000ms.
 Thus fMRI’s have very poor temporal resolution.
 This is critical, as it may mean that we were missing information in the most early stages of neural activity after the stimulus.

 The study did indeed find that the activation patterns in the earliest stages seemed to encode different semantic features than did later ones.
-They used as a ground truth for the corpus a database constructed using Amazon’s *Mechanical Turk* service consisting of answers to 218 “20 questions-style” questions about the same 60-word corpus from before such as “is it alive?” and “is it shiny?”.
+They used as a ground truth for the corpus a database constructed using Amazon’s Mechanical Turk service consisting of answers to 218 “20 questions-style” questions about the same 60-word corpus from before such as “is it alive?” and “is it shiny?”.
 They then trained classifiers to decode semantic information at 50ms intervals.
 Critically, they found that perceptual (or sensory) features were decodable with the most accuracy in the 100ms-200ms interval while semantic features were most decodable in the intervals after 250ms.
 The study did find that the most decodable semantic features in this study could be grouped into features about animacy, manipulability, and size, which are similar to previous categories named shelter, manipulability, and eating from the earlier study.
 But it critically found that activation regions did not exactly match those of the 2010 study conducted with an fMRI.

 The suggestion Sudre advances is that because the MEG is much more sensitive temporally, it was more sensitive to activity that would have been hard to measure with an fMRI.
 They further venture that the MEG was picking up “low level” information (the shape, size, feel of a screwdriver) vs. what the fMRI was measuring, “high level” information (screwing in a screw with a screwdriver, moving it with the hand).
 This hypothesis is advanced under the intuitive assumption that as time increases the mind considers more abstract features of the stimulus.

-Another study we considered was Chan *et al.* (2012).
+Another study we considered was [Chan et al. (2012)][chan2012].
 Chan combined both MEG *and* EEG data from his subjects, being given stimuli comparable to those in previous studies, to investigate the effects of choice of modality on perceived brain activity.
 First, Sudre’s finding that MEG/EEG-mediated findings differed from fMRI-mediated findings was confirmed for the same reason advanced by Sudre: the poor temporal resolution of fMRI’s.
 Second, the study found that the EEG was much less useful in linking neural activity to semantic features, but Chan suggests that this may simply be due to the EEG having much fewer sensors.
 (The implication is that an EEG with just as many sensors as an MEG might produce comparable results.)
 He goes on to say, having observed that the EEG and MEG seem to access *different* semantic information, that

 > neither recording modality is strictly superior to the other, and that EEG and MEG each provide unique information regarding neural processes.

 Problems with assumptions
 -------------------------

-In Mitchell *et al.* (2008), the seminal paper in neurosemantics among those we reviewed, one key assumption is indicated which most research in the domain has been founded on:
+In [Mitchell et al. (2008)][mitchell2008], the seminal paper in neurosemantics among those we reviewed, one key assumption is indicated which most research in the domain has been founded on:

 > [The approach] assumes that the brain activity observed when thinking about any concrete noun can be derived as a weighted linear sum of contributions from each of its semantic features.
 Although the correctness of this linearity assumption is debatable, it is consistent with the widespread use of linear models in fMRI analysis (27) and with the assumption that fMRI activation often reflects a linear superposition of contributions from different sources.